Senda Literal de Málaga - Malaga Coastal Path

 status OF MALAGA COASTAL PATH FROM EAST TO WEST

-This is the status of the project in early 2020, along the entire Malaga coast from east to west (Nerja to Manilva).
+This is the status of the project in December 2020, along the entire Malaga coast from east to west (Nerja to Manilva).

-- Benalmadena to Torrequebrada - only promenade and Benalmadena marina complete
+- Benalmadena to Torrequebrada - Promenade and Benalmadena marina complete.

 - Torrequebrada to Fuengirola - path partly complete suffering from landslide damage.

 - Fuengirola to Castle promenade - path complete.